The Beginner’s Guide for How to Use a Cricut Maker

 What kind of computer do you need for Cricut?

 Cricut Design Space is the software that Cricut uses to cut designs.
-You will need an internet connection, as well as a computer, tablet, or cell phone.
+You will need an internet connection and a computer, tablet, or cell phone.

 To see specific computer requirements, click here.